WeeBeasties/microbiology-laboratory-manual/README.md

 ## Get the files for yourself

 Microbiologists tend to do very similar labs.
 However, there are important variations in how we all do our work.
 Some labs have students use gloves, others do not.
 Some labs use incinerators while others use bunsen burners.
 There can also be variations in the types of microscopes, media, and microbial strains that are used.
 Therefore, other instructors are likely going to want to modify this book for their own use.

-**GOOD NEWS!**

-All of the source documents (all [Markdown](https://daringfireball.net/projects/markdown/) files) can be found in a public GitHub repo at [https://github.com/WeeBeasties/microbiology-laboratory-manual](https://github.com/WeeBeasties/microbiology-laboratory-manual).
+To facilitate the sharing of laboratory exercises, all of the source documents (each one a [Markdown](https://daringfireball.net/projects/markdown/) file) can be found in a public GitHub repo at [https://github.com/WeeBeasties/microbiology-laboratory-manual](https://github.com/WeeBeasties/microbiology-laboratory-manual).
 Please feel free to fork my repo and modify these files to better reflect your own microbiology course.
 You can also reorder, delete, or add additional exercises to your copy.
 Using [GitBook](http://www.gitbook.com), you can then publish your modified version and share it with your students for no charge.

 In addition, all of the figures in this laboratory manual were created by me and have been placed in a public FigShare repository at [https://figshare.com/projects/Microbiology_Laboratory_Manual/15366](https://figshare.com/projects/Microbiology_Laboratory_Manual/15366).
 These are also free for reuse, modification, and distribution (with attribution).